fbpx

 As we progress as athletes and runners, our training load increases, and time becomes tight.

 This is when we consider adding “double sessions” to our training program to fit everything in.
-A double session is a day where you train twice daily, ideally once in the morning and once in the afternoon or evening, leaving a window of at least 6 hours between sessions if possible.
+A double session is when you train twice daily, ideally once in the morning and once in the afternoon or evening, leaving a window of at least 6 hours between sessions if possible.

 This practice is commonly used with triathletes who must work in at least three different sports plus weight training throughout their training week.
 Most seasoned runners also work in double sessions to increase volume and include strength training.